mozkeeler/ev-checker/README.md

 for the given EV policy.
 Any certificates in between are intermediate certificates.

-`ev-checker` will output a blob of text that must be added to [security/certverifier/ExtendedValidation.cpp](https://dxr.mozilla.org/mozilla-central/source/security/certverifier/ExtendedValidation.cpp) in the mozilla-central tree for Firefox to consider this a valid EV policy.
+If run with the flag `-d` and a description of the EV OID, `ev-checker` will output a blob of text that must be added to [security/certverifier/ExtendedValidation.cpp](https://dxr.mozilla.org/mozilla-central/source/security/certverifier/ExtendedValidation.cpp) in the mozilla-central tree for Firefox to consider this a valid EV policy.
 It will also validate the end-entity certificate.
 If it succeeds, the EV policy